Aiven-Open/klaw-docs/docs/docs/quickstart.md

 docker exec -it klaw-kafka /opt/bitnami/kafka/bin/kafka-topics.sh --list --bootstrap-server localhost:9092
 ```

 should display the newly created kafka topic.
-You can also try creating a schema for the topic.
+You can also try creating a schema for the topic from the "Request a new" dropdown.